-The District recognized the first of its four Medicaid incentive payments in the year that certified EHR technology was adopted, implemented, or upgraded or when such technology is meaningfully used under the Medicare EHR incentive program.
-The subsequent three payments will be issued when meaningful use is demonstrated under Medicare.
-Medicaid incentive payments of \$248,446 and \$397,513 were recognized as revenue in 2015 and 2014, respectively.
-The subsequent Medicaid payments will be \$198,757 and \$149,067 in 2016 and 2017, respectively.
+The District recognized the first of its four Medicaid incentive payments in the year that certified EHR technology was adopted, implemented, or upgraded or when such technology was meaningfully used under the Medicare EHR incentive program.
+The subsequent three payments are issued when meaningful use is demonstrated under Medicare.
+Medicaid incentive payments of \$198,757 and \$248,446 were recognized as revenue in 2016 and 2015, respectively.
+The subsequent Medicaid payment will be \$149,067 in 2017.